 You may find that you can tease these roots back outward before replanting, making sure that they'll continue to grow properly and continue to transport all the nutrients to the leaves.

 If they need a bit more convincing, take a knife and cut vertically through the knotted roots before planting in to your soil.

-For detailed information and more great tips, see The Family Handyman.
+For detailed information and more great gardening tips for beginners and experts alike, see The Family Handyman.